Patrick Swift: Dublin

 He was educated at Synge Street CBS, a Christian Brothers School in Dublin.
-Although a self-taught artist he did attend night classes at the National College of Art in 1946 & 48 (under Sean Keating), freelanced in London in the late 1940s and attended the Grande Chaumière in Paris, where he met Giacometti, in the summer of 1950.
+Although a self-taught artist he did attend night classes at the National College of Art in 1946 & 48 (under Seán Keating), freelanced in London in the late 1940s and attended the Grande Chaumière in Paris, where he met Giacometti, in the summer of 1950.
 In the late 1940s he had a studio on Baggot Street, and from 1950 to 1952 he set up his studio on Hatch Street.
 Lucian Freud would share Swift's studio when he visited Dublin.
 He first exhibited professionally in group shows at the Irish Exhibition of Living Art in 1950 & 51 where his work was singled out by critics.
 The Dublin Magazine commented on Swift's "uncompromising clarity of vision which eschews the accidental or the obvious or the sentimental" and "shows his power to convey the full impact of the object, as though the spectator were experiencing it for the first time."
 In 1952 he held his first solo exhibition at the Waddington Galleries.
 Time magazine: